Aayushstha03/ts-tree-diff/outputs/https_www_bankofengland_co_uk_report_2025_product_strategy_design_note.md

 As a **business**, I can receive digital pound payments in real time and use them immediately to purchase goods and services (experience, end-user control).

 #### Footnotes

+*   (a) As stated in the ‘commercial bank deposits’ section in the Interoperability design note, this use case would only be possible if the merchant can accept account-to-account payments.
+*   (b) As set out in our design principles, a digital pound could not be programmed by the Bank or the Government.
+Legislation introduced by the Government for a digital pound would guarantee that the Bank and the Government would not program users’ digital pounds.

 Digital pound product roadmap
 -----------------------------